 8) To Learn a New Language

-There are plenty of English-speaking countries, but we chose a country where the primary language is Spanish.
+There are plenty of English-speaking countries, but we chose a country with Spanish’s primary language.
 Moving to Costa Rica is an excellent opportunity for us to learn another language.

 We will be completely immersed in Spanish, so we must learn to communicate to thrive.
 We believe that’s one of the best ways to learn a new language and know that being bilingual will open new doors for us.